 Jewel Weed (photo right) juice stops poison ivy itch instantly and is easy to identify by it’s unique yellow or orange flowers.
 (See Edible Wild Plants.)
 I read that jewel weed always grows near poison ivy and it does grow in my yard beside the poison ivy.
 How cool is that?
 So, I just break off a piece of jewel weed, gently break open the stem, rub the juice on my skin, and the poison ivy itch stops instantly with one application!
 Amazing! :) Nature provides a solution to every challenge if you know where to look nearby. :) (Click images for more information.)

 I avoid getting poison ivy by identifying it and staying away from it.
-Poison ivy is characterized by clusters of three football shaped leaves (photo above left).
+Poison ivy is characterized by clusters of three oval shaped leaves (photo above left).
 They vary in size and are green, but can have some red mixed in.

 If I get poison ivy, I DO NOT scratch as it can potentially break the skin and cause infection under the skin and also can spread the oil and cause more itching; DO NOT use hot water because it will open the skin pores and force the oil deeper into the skin and also spread it around; and DO NOT use coconut oil!
 I did that once and made my forearms blow up really scarey and I had to soak my arms in a dish pan full of ice and water as often as I could stand or had time for to bring down the swelling and remove the poison ivy oil.